MahediKamal/CP-template-AND-interesting-problems/Graph/solution_with_discussion/DFS/You're the color of my blood (codeforces).md

 ## observations
 - If there is a cycle with odd length, then It will not be possible to maintain the condition.(adjacent edge with reverse direction)
-- To check the odd cycle, and giving the direction we will use the ** bipartite graph theory ** ( https://www.geeksforgeeks.org/check-graphs-cycle-odd-length/ )
+- To check the odd cycle, and giving the direction we will use the **bipartite graph theory** (https://www.geeksforgeeks.org/check-graphs-cycle-odd-length/)
+- Main point is: we will try to colour all the edge in such a way that no adjacent edge has the same color.